karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

  :postgres {:extra-paths ["postgres"]}
 ```

-Then the nice thing is that I can develop the Clojure code as part of other project Clojure code.
+Then the nice thing is that I can develop the Clojure code as part of project's other Clojure code.
 Let's first create a short bash script that tells Babashka to run your Clojure code with a flag so that we know in the Clojure code when we are running the code using Babashka or using Clojure IDE REPL (file [run-bb-load-data.sh](https://github.com/karimarttila/clojure/blob/master/webstore-demo/integrant-simple-server/postgres/run-bb-load-data.sh)):

 ```bash
 #/bin/bash